reusin/kubernetes-tutorial/Injecting files using Configmap.md

 $ kubectl create configmap rbac --from-file resources/rbac/
 ```

-2. Mounting configmaps into a pod
+### 2. Mounting configmaps into a pod

-The configmaps can be mounted as volumes into pods as shown in the manifest file, below.
+The configmaps are mounted as volumes into pods as shown in the manifest file, below.

 ```
 apiVersion: apps/v1